4 min read

 How to Ensure Safety in ADAS Design and Verification

 Blind-spot monitoring.
 Adaptive cruise control.
 Lane departure warnings.
 Features like these are popular in today’s vehicles, but are consumers getting what they think they are buying?
-Broadly advertised as ADAS safety features, such systems fall short in ways that drivers may not expect.
+ADAS functional safety systems fall short in ways that drivers may not expect.

 With the escalating deployment of these features — collectively known as Advanced Driver Assistance Systems (ADAS) — car makers must be aware of what is required to design, test, and produce systems on which the public can rely.
 ADAS verification and validation must show that the systems will work not only as designed, but also as intended.
-Doing anything less may not only lose customers, but might also raise the risk of injuries for vehicle occupants and liabilities for manufacturers.
+Doing anything less may not only lose customers but also raise the risk of injuries to vehicle occupants and liabilities for manufacturers.

 Thankfully, guidance and tools are available to set manufacturers on the right course.